SGMA Impacts on Real Estate

-Real estate brokers and appraisers have a fiduciary duty to their client to truthfully represent all material facts related to a transaction.
+Real estate brokers and appraisers have a fiduciary duty to their clients to truthfully represent all material facts related to a transaction.
 Appraisers must also take into account the environment and water availability when appraising agricultural property.
 In our new world of water scarcity, satisfying these duties becomes increasingly complex, especially for agricultural real estate.

 As the Sustainable Groundwater Management Act (SGMA) restricts a farmer’s last reliable source of water, agricultural real estate transactions will be highly scrutinized based on the water resources available or not available to the property.
 SGMA not only impacts the valuation of the property but also what needs disclosure in order to avoid post-sale problems.